MicroEJ/VEEPortQualificationTools/tests/core/README.rst

    * :code:`void UTIL_TIME_BASE_initialize()` (declared in ``u_time_base.h``) should contain any necessary initialization step required for ``UTIL_TIME_BASE_getTime`` to perform its task.

 #.
 Locate the call to ``microej_main`` in the BSP project.
 Include the ``t_core_main.h`` header file in this file, and add a call to the function ``T_CORE_main`` just before the call to ``microej_main``.
 #.
-In the MicroEJ SDK, import the MicroEJ project ``java-testsuite-runner-core`` from the folder ``tests/core``.
+In the SDK, import the MicroEJ project ``java-testsuite-runner-core`` from the folder ``tests/core``.
 #.
-Follow `MicroEJ Core Validation Readme <java-testsuite-runner-core/README.rst>`_ and build this MicroEJ Application against the MicroEJ Platform to qualify.
+Follow `MicroEJ Core Validation Readme <java-testsuite-runner-core/README.rst>`_ and build this Application against the VEE Port to qualify.
 #.
-Build the BSP and link it with the MicroEJ Platform runtime library and MicroEJ Application.
+Build the BSP and link it with the VEE Port runtime library and Application.

 Expected Results
 ----------------